Hi everyone,

 The wins and losses that once seemed so important will fade away.

-It won't matter where you came from, or on what side of the tracks
+It won't matter where you came from, or on what side of the

 you lived, at the end.